sitnin/legson/README.md

 ### addLoaders (array of arrays, no default value)

 Additional value loaders dictionary.
 Where the key of the array is a prefix for `@[prefix]` pattern matching and value is a function returning new value or promise of a value.

+### processArrays

+If `true` values inside arrays will be processed as well.
+Otherwise arrays will be left itact.

 ## TODO